This time, we will introduce you to "resolution," which is important for producing beautiful printed materials!

 2. Common mistakes when changing resolution

-At PHOTOPRI, if an image has extremely low image quality, we will contact you to confirm before printing it.
+At PHOTOPRI, if the image quality is significantly low, we will contact you to confirm before printing.

-(Please note that the level of roughness that is acceptable is subjective and cannot be determined with any certainty.)
+(Please note that the level of roughness that is acceptable is subjective and cannot be guaranteed.)

-A common mistake when responding to a complaint that the image quality is poor is to simply change the resolution numbers of the same image .
+A common mistake when someone says that the image quality is poor is to just change the resolution number of the same image .

 For example, in Adobe Photoshop you can change the resolution from a screen like this.